jzarazaga/ArcGIS-Pro-101/ReadMe.md

 #### Add another Data Layer

-The **Area of Interest** defines our data-frame in this John Snow study.
+The **Study_Area** defines our data-frame in this John Snow study.
 This will provide us with a convenient way to limit the processing extent of certain geo-processing tools.

 1. In the Catalog panel drag and drag-and-drop the **Study_Area.shp** into the **Map.
 2. Zoom into the small square *(you can also right-click to ‘zoom to Layer’)*
 3. Make it into a square frame instead of a colored square: **Appearance > Symbology > properties > Color > no Color**   *(or right-click on the color patch in ‘Contents’ and select No color.)
+Add a strong colored border line.

 ![](./media/add_layer.png)

 ### Save the project
 There is no autosave.
+The save button is at the very top of the screen.

 ### Create a data layer from an XY table